-Our Anti-Bullying Policy is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
+Our school policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 This includes all forms, e.g. Cyber, racist, homophobic and gender related bullying.